 4. Learn or earn via the Internet.

-“You can take in-depth, quality classes on places like Skillshare or Udemy, or create an account on oDesk or Elance where you can offer your skills to organizations that need part time work,” he points out.
+“You can take in-depth, quality classes on places like Skillshare or Udemy, or create an account on Upwork or Elance where you can offer your skills to organizations that need part time work,” he points out.
 “Whatever your passion is, with today’s digital tools and limitless social connection, you can still find time outside of your job to work on it, build it, and share your message.”

 We at Money Under 30 certainly agree with Kevin — having praised the virtues of earning money on the side and spending time perfecting a side hustle that may one day turn into a full-time niche career that you love.